nealbarshes/nealbarshes.github.io/PAD/Workshop/DopplerAudio/index.md

     <hr>
 <div id='section-5' class='section'>
 <h3>Doppler signals in "severely impaired" range (ABI <0.50)</h3>

+<p>The examples of signals in this range are notable for decreasing phasicity  </p>

 <p><u>Example #9</u>: Contralateral limb of aforementioned 66 year-old man with bilateral calf claudication, diabetes, history of tobacco use, and stage 3 chronic kidney disease.
 Posterior tibial artery Doppler signal with ABI of 0.46</p>

         <div class='playlist'>